glory-arisah/Carousel/README.md

 ### Features

-- Ability to scroll through the carousel using left and right arrow keys on the keyboard
+- Ability to navigate through the carousel using left and right arrow keys on the keyboard
-- Ability to scroll using either the previous and next buttons or the dots at the bottom of the carousel
+- Ability to navigate using either the previous and next buttons or the dots at the bottom of the carousel